 ordering the docks one can still see many first class examples of warehouses.
 Today they have received a new function and the old buildings are alive again.
 Inside of them you will find restaurants, the town’s archives, fashion workshops, …

 And on the water you won’t find naval ships or cargo ships anymore, but a great many yachts, some a bit more exclusive than others.

 Once this area belonged to the dockworkers.
 Some of the buildings still remind us of this period.
 The Eilandje (small island) is also the neighbourhood where Eugeen Van Mieghem grew up.
 As a painter, he portrayed harbour life as no other did.
 Some sculptures were made after his paintings, and they now adorn the quays.

 The basic walk takes about 2 hours, without a pause.
 If you want to spend more time in this fascinating environment, we have a number of desserts or extra options available.

 - A visit to the MAS boulevard with a magnificent view over city, stream and harbour

 - A walk to the new Harbour House or to the beautiful Parkbridge

 - A visit to the brewery of the Antwerpse Brouw Compagnie, the creators of the local Seefbier

-Do you want more information?
-Do you want to have a meal before or after the walk?
+Would you like more information?
+Do you want to eat something with the group before or after the tour?